 June 30 – July 2, 2017

 Celebrate Canada’s 150 anniversary in Port Hope this July.
 Bring the family for an outdoor movie in Memorial Park (Queen Street) on June 30, showtime, dusk.
 On July 1st join us for a Callithumpian parade down main street at 11am.
-Entertainment and refreshments in Memorial Park and a spectacular fireworks show at 10:15pm.
-The celebrations contiue on July 2 at the Fair Grounds (McCaul Street) with a new Canada Day Demolition Derby at 2pm.
+Right after the parade, during the opening ceremony, join the Mayor of Port Hope will lead the audience in a reaffirmation ceremony.
+A reaffirmation ceremony is a formal event where participants repeat the oath of citizenship to express their commitment to Canada.
+All Canadians at the event will be encouraged to participate.
+Entertainment and refreshments in Memorial Park all afternoon, followed by a spectacular fireworks show at 10:15pm.
+The celebrations continue on July 2 at the Fair Grounds (McCaul Street) with a new Canada Day Demolition Derby at 2pm.

 Arts Festival at the Port Hope Farmers Market

 Saturday August 12, 2017

 The annual Arts Festival at the Farmers’ Market reflects the colourful mix of Northumberland County’s cultures by showcasing the diverse skills and products of local and regional artists.
 Customers can expect to find a wide range of Canadian-made products.
 This year’s event will feature the quintessential Canadian dessert, the Butter Tart.
 10am - 3pm in Memorial Park